grugnog/docker-apache-php-dev/README.md

 A Docker image included with apache and php which can be used for development.

 * Apache and PHP (see [yoshz/apache-php](https://registry.hub.docker.com/u/yoshz/apache-php/))
-* Openjdk 7 (required when you use this image as Jenkins slave)
 * Phing 2.10.0
 * Phpunit 4.5.0
 * PHP Code Sniffer 2.2.0 (including standards for Drupal and Symfony2)